3-month-old-wake-windows

 Why Are 3-Month-Old Wake Windows Important?

-Your baby’s 3-month-old wake windows are crucial for ensuring they don’t become overtired or under-stimulated.
+Your baby’s 3-month-old wake windows ensure they don’t become overtired or under-stimulated.
 This period of wakefulness directly impacts your baby’s sleep patterns and overall mood.
 By managing the right amount of awake time between naps, you’ll help your baby establish healthier sleep habits.
-This is especially important at three months when their sleep cycle is beginning to mature, and they need a balance of sleep and playtime.
+This is especially important at three months when their sleep cycle begins to mature, and they need a balance of sleep and playtime.

 How to Manage 3-Month-Old Wake Windows

-Typically, a 3-month-old wake windows lasts anywhere from 1 to 2 hours.
-During this time, your baby is awake and alert, taking in their surroundings.
-However, every baby is different, and some may need a shorter or longer window.
+Typically, a 3-month-old’s wake window lasts 1 to 2 hours.
+During this time, your baby is awake and alert, taking in its surroundings.
+However, every baby is different; some may need a shorter or longer window.
 Understanding your baby’s cues is key.
-Look for signs of tiredness, like rubbing their eyes or yawning, to know when it’s time to put them down for a nap.
+Look for signs of tiredness, like rubbing their eyes or yawning, to know when to put them down for a nap.

 The Benefits of Properly Timed Wake Windows